Community Access Grant (for individual families)

 Incomplete applications may not be considered, so please be careful when supplying information and supporting evidence.

-Applications will open on Monday 28 April 2025 and close at midnight on Sunday 1 June 2025.
+Applications opened on Friday 2 May 2025 and closed at midnight on Thursday 5 June 2025.

 Decision letters in relation to grant awards will be issued from 23 June 2025.